ehanoc/CIPs/CIP-0072/README.md

 License: CC-BY-4.0
 ---

-# CIP-0072: Cardano DApp Registration & Certification
+# CIP-0072: Cardano DApp Registration & Discovery

 ## **Abstract**
 DApp developers do not have a standardised method to record immutable, persistent claims about their dApp(s) that their users can verify.
 A dApp developers needs to "register" their dApp by providing a set of claims about their dApp(s) that can be verified by the user.
 This CIP describes a standardised method for dApp developers to register their dApp(s) and for users to verify the claims made by the dApp developer.